 John E. Scarbrough, Ph.D.

-Dr. Scarbrough has over 30 years experience analyzing economic loss in matters of personal injury and wrongful death.
-He has 20 years experience in evaluating cases arising from mass torts and other disasters.
-He is one of the few human capital economists testifying in court.
-Dr. Scarbrough is the original architect of all expert systems used by Litigation Analytics over the past twenty years.
-He is a frequent speaker to insurance companies and law firms.
+Dr. Scarbrough has over 35 years experience analyzing economic loss in matters of personal injury and wrongful death and 30 years experience in evaluating cases arising from mass torts and other disasters.
+He is one of the few human capital economists testifying in court and was recently named a Heller-Hurwicz Economic Institute Research Affiliate.
+He is a frequent speaker to associations, insurance companies and law firms.
 Dr. Scarbrough, along with LAI’s Dr. Bartlett, is the only structured settlement broker in the United States with a Ph.D. in economics, which he received at the University of Minnesota.

 Christopher Bartlett, Ph.D.